When Is the Best Time

 Things to Know and Opening Hours

-- Facilities are available at the car park opened from Easter to the end of October, at Kynance Cove throughout the year.
+- Facilities are available at the car park open from Easter to the end of October, at Kynance Cove throughout the year.

 - The Polpeor Cafe is open between Easter and late October.